 Many of you might use the Auto White Balance function in the camera but, unfortunately, it attempts to neutralize colors, which is something we don’t necessarily want when photographing autumn.
 A better option is to manually adjust the White Balance in order to bring out more of that warm color.

 Recommended Reading: Master White Balance Like a Pro

-My last suggestion for autumn photography is to look for details.
+My final tip for photographing autumn is to look for details.
 Take the time to carefully scout the scene you’re photographing and look for things that stick out.
 Perhaps it’s a red leaf in a small puddle, a branch that’s losing leaves, reflections of a colorful tree or a cluster of colorful trees.

 Recommended Reading: 4 Tips for Photographing Nature’s Smaller Scenes

-Leave the wide-angle lens in your camera bag and use a telezoom or macro lens instead.
-Zoom in on various objects and scenes and see if there’s anything that separates itself.
-The image above was captured at 200mm as I was zooming in on a hillside that had a few yellow trees standing out from the rest.
+Leave the wide-angle lens in your bag and challenge yourself to use a telezoom or macro lens instead.
+Zoom in on various objects and scenes to see if there’s anything that stands out.
+You might be surprised by what you find!

 Autumn photography is a highlight for many landscape photographers and it’s a time when there are endless of opportunities.
 However, the quickly changing light and conditions lead to many challenges and it doesn’t take more than a few mistakes before you have to wait an entire year to the next attempt.